cadmiumkitty/dalstonsemantics-dot-com/_services/taxonomies-for-confluence.md

 ---
 title: "Taxonomies for Confluence"
-description: "Taxonomies for Confluence add-on user guide describing how to quickly adapt Confluence to managing software development lifecycle, enterprise architecture, data governance, regulatory compliance, and risk management documentation.
-Taxonomies for Confluence add-on lets organizations: classify Confluence pages and blog posts by setting their type, subject and related concepts; use existing controlled vocabularies such as capability models, industry classifications, risk and control, or other corporate taxonomies for page and blog post classification; build tables of contents using type, subject and related concepts; improve search by using preferred and alternative concept labels to search for Confluence content; track documentation coverage; integrate Confluence into knowledge graphs by linking information assets across several systems using structured data and SPARQL federated queries."
+description: "Taxonomies for Confluence add-on user guide.
+Quickly adapt Confluence to managing software development lifecycle, enterprise architecture, data governance, regulatory compliance, and risk management documentation.
+Taxonomies for Confluence enables: page classification in Confluence by type, subject and related concepts; use of existing controlled vocabularies and reference data such as capability models, industry classifications, risk and control, or other corporate taxonomies for page classification; creation of tables of contents based on type, subject and related concepts; improved search by using preferred and alternative concept labels to search for Confluence content; tracking of documentation coverage; integration of Confluence into knowledge graphs by linking information assets across several systems using structured data and SPARQL federated queries."
 featured: true
 weight: 2
 ---

-Increase the value of your investment in [Confluence](https://www.atlassian.com/software/confluence) by using it for enterprise architecture, data governance, regulatory compliance, risk management and more.
+Classify [Confluence](https://www.atlassian.com/software/confluence) pages and integrate it into knowledge graphs.

 ## Challenge